sohanmer/sohanmer/README.md

 ### Hello World! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-I am a software developer in [ColoredCow](https://coloredcow.com) who's passionate about making a positive change through programming and problem solving in a meaningful and scalable way.
+I am a software developer with a good hand in ReactJS, Laravel, Django and passionate about making a positive change through programming and problem solving in a meaningful and scalable way.

  #### 📫 Feel free to reach on: